Stress & Your Headaches

 All of these are real stressors and potential headache causes, but they are not the only type of stress that we put on our bodies.
 In-fact it is just one of three categories that I help someone examine when they are working to reduce stress in their life.
 The examples above are all examples of mental-emotional stress… situations or interactions that we perceive as stressful.
 The next category is biomechanical stress, for example if you experienced a trauma such as a car accident, that left you with an injury or misalignment… your nervous system treats this like one more stressor on the pile.
 The third category, the one that functional nutritionists specialize in, is biochemical stress.

 - Nutritional deficiencies

 - Immune system imbalances

 A true investigation into reducing stress will address both H.I.D.D.E.N. internal stress and external stress and give you tools to manage all three categories and find headache relief.
 Read more about the H.I.D.D.E.N. stressors in the next section.

 Did you ever imagine that on top of external stress like feeling overcommitted, being stuck in traffic or dealing with a particularly dense coworker, you could have internal stress, too??

-Internal stressors like a parasite, for example, can be a huge contributor to our overall stress load, because they are constantly (chronically) triggering a stress response.
+Internal stressors like a parasite, for example, can be a huge contributor to our overall stress load and a really significant headache cause, because the parasites are constantly (chronically) triggering a stress response.
 Having one more or more internal stressors can make it harder to cope with external stressors, because we are always living closer to our stress threshold and more susceptible to symptoms like tension headaches, mood changes or an upset tummy.